jalal246/js-interview/basice-part-3.md

 # Key points - JS - Part 3

-- Estimated Time: 1 hour
+- Estimated Time: less than 1 hour

 ## 1) What are promises and how they are useful